Lars Nootbaar Player Props: Cardinals vs. Guardians

 Lars Nootbaar At The Plate

-- Among qualified batters in MLB, he ranks 38th in batting average, 12th in on-base percentage, and 88th in slugging.
+- Among the qualified batters, he ranks 53rd in batting average, while his on-base percentage ranks 14th and he is 104th in slugging.

-- Nootbaar is batting .450 with one homer during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.